opicron/Reticule-AHK/README.md

 *Imgur gallery: http://imgur.com/a/HJBhH*

-*Disclaimer: Custom crosshair overlays are allowed by most game developers.*
-*No resposibility is taken if your account is banned for using this script.*
+*Disclaimer: Custom crosshair overlays are allowed by most game developers.
+No resposibility is taken if your account is banned for using this script.
+I have been using this script for years and no issues have arrised so far.*

 ### Features:
 ---------